Bataleon Evil Twin Asymetrical Snowboard Review

 Sizing: 156 felt just right for Peter and me with our 8.5-9 boots but too narrow for Jimbo with his 11’s.
 It’s heel/toe drag time for him and not really for anyone 10+.

 On Snow Feel: The Bataleon ETA has a feel that is tricky and hard for us to get used to on the few runs we had at the demo.
 It’s got this feel underfoot similar to camber when flat basing but as you put it on edge it starts to act more like its continuous rocker.
 Our first impression is we felt tricked into thinking we are on camber but then nothing happens when you pressure the edges for a turn.
 The more I kept the pressure between the feet like a rocker board the more control I felt.
 This is something that I feel takes time to adjust too and we didn’t have the time to adjust.
 The initial take was a bit unsettling though.
-So it feels stable and doesn’t auto spin like most rocker or hybrid rocker boards can but it does feel washy.
+So it feels stable and doesn’t auto spin as most rocker or hybrid rocker boards can but it does feel washy.

 Edge Hold: This was a demo board so the edges might have been de-tuned but the edge hold was really limited.
-Even in snow that allowed us lot’s of grip with other boards this let go almost instantly.
+Even in the snow that allowed us lot’s of grip with other boards this let go almost instantly.
 The turns at the beginning of the vid above I made were as hard as I could go without the Bataleon ETA washing out on me.

 Turn Initiation: Nice and quick edge to edge and the board could easily negotiate through any tight spot or thick tree run.